pantheon-systems/documentation/source/_docs/cms-api.md

 categories: []
 ---

 # Background

-With the rise of Decoupled CMS architecture (aka “headless”), the traditionally “monolithic” CMSs that Drupal and WordPress have now changed.
-It has become easier to implement separate frontend component that communicates with the CMS via API.
+With the rise of Decoupled CMS architecture (aka “headless”), the traditionally “monolithic” CMSs that Drupal and WordPress are have now changed.
+Content as a Service or CaaS means to have an application that manages your content into feeds or services that other applications or properties can consume.
+It is now easier to implement separate frontend components or frameworks that communicates with the CMS via API.

-The way this work is that the CMS expose a REST API for reading or submitting data over the web.
+Common feature is that, the CMS application exposes a REST API, which allows reading or submitting data over the web.
 The most common data format used is [JSON](http://www.json.org/) which supported out-of-the-box for Drupal and WordPress.
 These together form your "Web Services".

-## Use Cases ##

-The most common use-cases for CMS as an API are the following:

-Static: the user-facing website is built via a static site generator that pulls from the CMS, allowing clean, elegant markup.
-Little to no end-user interactivity, but great for beautiful and scalable sites.

-Hybrid: a portion of the website is highly interactive and communicates with the CMS via API.
-This is great for advanced editorial tools, calculators, or dashboards.

-Single page app: the end-user experience is a complete application-in-browser, usually leveraging one of the newer JS frameworks such as Angular, Ember, or Backbone.

-Native app: the frontend is a native mobile app.
-Users may or may not also interact directly with the website.

-CMS2: you can even decouple a CMS with another CMS!
-This allows you to create a strong separation of concerns between content and layout/presentation, while still using familiar tools for both.
+To know more of the different use-cases possible, check our [Decoupled CMS page](/decoupled-cms)

 ## Considerations ##

+Pantheon supports only [one application per site](/docs/platform-considerations/#one-application-per-site) and only for Drupal or WordPress applications.

+Database access is intended for both debugging or importing large databases.
+Exposing database connection for external applications use is not recommended.
+The REST API components of Drupal or WordPress is ideal instead of building your own application.
+See more information and read our [database access page](/docs/mysql-access/)

 ### What is REST?

 Web Services make it possible for external applications to interact with our application.
 This aims to enable a "CRUD" for your site, which is to CREATE, READ, UPDATE or DELETE content in your site but through HTTP Requests only.
-This is different rather than doing everything via the database.
+This is different rather than connecting directly to the database.

-REST is one of the most popular ways of making Web Services work.
-There are other formats such as SOAP or XML-RPC, but the REST is the most commonly implemented among CMSes like WordPress and Drupal.
+[REST or RESTful web services](https://en.wikipedia.org/wiki/Representational_state_transfer) is one of the most popular ways of making Web Services work.
+There are other formats such as SOAP or XML-RPC, but REST is the most commonly implemented among CMSes like WordPress and Drupal.

 REST utilizes HTTP methods, such as GET, POST, and DELETE to perform the CRUD operations needed for the site.
 The most common use of REST interfaces are for mobile applications that needs to read and write data to your site's database.

 ## Drupal 8 RESTful Web Services API

-With the release of Drupal 8, Web Services have been implemented to core with the following modules:
+With the release of Drupal 8, Web Services have been implemented to core through different modules.

 ### Core Modules ###

-RESTful Web Services (rest)
-Exposes entities and other resources via a RESTful web API.
+* **RESTful Web Services (rest)** - Exposes entities and other resources via a RESTful web API.
 It depends on the Serialization module for the serialization of data that is sent to and from the API.

-Serialization (serialization)
-Provides a service for serialization of data to and from formats such as JSON and XML.
+* **Serialization (serialization)** - Provides a service for serialization of data to and from formats such as JSON and XML.

-Hypertext Application Language (hal)
-Extends the Serialization module to provide the HAL hypermedia format.
+* **Hypertext Application Language (hal)** - Extends the Serialization module to provide the HAL hypermedia format.
 This is what is used as the primary format in Drupal 8 Core.
-It only adds two reserved keywords, ‘_links’ for link relations (also used by Github's Pull Request API) and ‘_embedded’ for embedded resources.
+It only adds two reserved keywords, `_links` for link relations (also used by Github's Pull Request API) and `_embedded` for embedded resources.
 The HAL hypermedia format can be encoded in both JSON and XML.
-For more details see the initial HAL proposal.

-HTTP Basic Authentication (basic_auth)
-This module implements basic user authentication using the HTTP Basic authentication provider.
-It facilitates the use of an username and password for authentication when making calls to the REST API.
-It is required for the examples shown in this blog post, and I would advise configuring SSL if you use it in production.
-For anyone looking for a more secure option, check out the contributed OAuth module which already has a Drupal 8 release.
+* **HTTP Basic Authentication (basic_auth)** - This module implements basic user authentication using the HTTP Basic authentication provider.
+It facilitates the use of a username and password for authentication when making calls to the REST API.
+It is advised to enable SSL if to use it in production.

 ### Resources Configuration ###

-Once enabled, the default behavior makes node entity resources available for GET, POST, PATCH and DELETE operations.
-There is support for basic or cookie authentication, and alos the use of HAL or JSON formats.
-The default settings are found in a YAML configuration file in your files directory: sites/default/files/config_XXXX/active/rest.settings.yml.
-To enable REST for other entities (e.g. users, files, or fields), you need to add the required configuration to this file.
+By default, not all resources or endpoints are enabled.
+You may need to individually enable GET, POST, PATCH and DELETE operations for each web service like node entity or user.
+Read about the overview and steps for the configuration on the [API overview page](https://www.drupal.org/docs/8/api/restful-web-services-api/restful-web-services-api-overview).

-There is a new contribute module called [REST UI](https://drupal.org/project/restui) which provides the admin interface for enabling or disabling resources, serialization formats and authentication providers.
+There is a contributed module called [REST UI](https://drupal.org/project/restui) which provides an admin interface for enabling or disabling resources, serialization formats and authentication providers.
+Use this to quickly manage and save your configuration.

 ### Resource using Views ###

-Because Views is also part of core, you can easily make a JSON resource once REST and Serialization modules are also enabled.
+Because Views is also part of core, you make a JSON resource once REST and Serialization modules are also enabled.
 Just create a view and select "REST export" as its display type.
 Name the path as you like.

-Use Filter Criterias to extract content as you like it (e.g., /json/articles?nid=5).
-You can also use Contextual Filters if we want to just append the end of the path (e.g., rest/views/articles/1) for filtering results.
+* Use Filter Criterias to extract content as you like it (e.g., `/json/articles?nid=5`).
+* You can also use Contextual Filters if we want to just append the end of the path (e.g., `rest/views/articles/1`) for filtering results.
-Make sure to save the view, and then try accessing the URL directly in your browser or your test tools, which return JSON by default.

 ### Example Requests ###

-To create a node entity, we must send a POST to /entity/node with the Content-Type header set to application/hal+json and declare the required type and title fields in the request BODY.
+To create a node entity, we must send a POST request to `/entity/node` with the `Content-Type` header set to `application/hal+json` and declare the required type and title fields in the request `BODY`.

-If you have Basic Authentication enabled, you need to set headers PHP_AUTH_USER and PHP_AUTH_PW to authenticate as our user.
+If you have Basic Authentication enabled, you need to set headers `PHP_AUTH_USER` and `PHP_AUTH_PW` to authenticate as our user.

 ## Drupal 7 Modules ##